clemente-lab/mmeds-meta/docs/DevelopersGuide.md

 ### MySQL

 ## Tools
 All tools in MMEDS inherit from the `Tool` class in `mmeds/tools/tool.py`.
+All the general Tool management happens in this class.
+The only methods in the inheriting classes are those for commands specific to each analysis tool.

+### Untested Functionality
 There is a lot of functionality that has been developed for the Tool class at one point or another.
 Not all of it has been maintained.
-Analysis Restarting and Sub-Analyses both fall into this category.
+Analysis Restarting, Sub-Analyses, and Additional Analyses fall into this category.

 #### Restarting Analysis
 Restarting analysis allows an analysis to be selected to run again starting from the last successful MMEDS_STAGE as indicated by the echo statement in the job file.
 However for this to work, the files generated after that stage of the analysis need to be removed or qiime will complain.
 I had set it so those files were automatically cleared when an analysis failed but quickly that become a pain when debugging analysis issues.
 Two possible fixes for this are